European-XFEL/Karabo/doc/concepts/general_concepts.rst

 The Karabo Schema
 +++++++++++++++++

-Karabo stores a static description of a device as part of the device' schema.
+Karabo stores a static description of a device as part of the device's schema.
 The schema contains information on the expected parameters of the device, including property types and default values.
-Underlying, the schema uses the same technology as the Karabo Hash, to construct a hierarchical, ordered key- value representation.
+Underneath, the schema uses the same technology as the Karabo Hash to construct a hierarchical, ordered key- value representation.
 It is serializable to XML.
 Currently, Karabo does not support schema evolution.